monome/docs/grid/editions.md

 ### 2023 grids

-introduced zero (16x16) and one (8x16). back to warm white light. different microcontroller (rp2040).
+introduced zero (16x16) and one (8x16). back to warm white light.
+RP2040 microcontroller. circuit board marking `monome/grid-zero/230412` and `monome/grid-one/230412`.

+### 2022 grid

+same as 2021 grid, but with a different microcontroller (RP2040). circuit board marking `monome/grid/220914`.

 ### 2021 grid